-This damning fact, which has plagued Russian society for centuries, explains why Russians so easily accuse other countries for their own problems instead of taking responsibility for themselves (Denial and blame-shifting are the hallmarks of alcoholics).
-Additionally, alcohol explains their "DARVO" behavior (Deny, Attack and Reverse Victim and Offender).
+This damning fact, which has plagued Russian society for centuries, explains why Russians so easily accuse their own leaders and other countries for their own problems instead of taking responsibility for themselves (Denial and blame-shifting are the hallmarks of alcoholics).

+Additionally, alcohol easily explains the "DARVO" behavior typical of most alcoholics.
+(Deny, Attack and Reverse Victim and Offender).
 Just hear how most Russians explain their situation today: they have never done anything wrong with Ukraine, instead, they are the innocent victims and the whole world is to be blamed.